GRAND PIANO XXL

 Winds Solo & Section | 130 Sounds

 The GRAND PIANO XXL sound bank includes basically all orchestral wind instruments.
 You will find trumpets, trombones, tubas, horns, clarinets, and flutes in solo versions as well as ensembles.
-The variety of articulations, such as fall, go-up, and sforzato, create realistic performances.
+The variety of articulations, such as fall and sforzato, create realistic performances.

 The Round Robin function plays a critical role here also, since 16th-note passages would not sound natural without it.
 Other instruments in this group include tenor horn, English horn, oboe, bassoon, contrabassoon, and many more.